Caio-bitLins/Security-Blue-Team-Desafios/Threat Hunting/Gerador de Indicadores/Readme.md

 ## Questões adicionais
 1. In IOCe, when trying to add new IOC values, what is the first property available under the Network heading?
 (Similar to how we selected FileItem properties)
 >Network DNS

 2.In IOCe, there are option to add values from email, Snort, and Task Items, true or false?
 >True

 3. What does IOC stand for?
+>Indicators of Compromise
-4. Which of the following are examples of IOCs?
+5. Which of the following are examples of IOCs?
 (Choose any that apply)

-5.
+>Email Sending Address, IP Address, File Hash, String, Website URL